mikkokallio/bicep-workshop/docs/unit_2.md

 - Add a description to the `location` parameter as shown in the article.
 Write a description that describes what the parameter does.
 This makes the code more readable and can provide guidance during deployment.
 - Add a description also for the `productName` parameter.
 Run what-if and when you're asked to supply a value for the parameter, type `?`.
 What do you see?
 - You can now give the `productName`, so you don't have to specify it each time you deploy.
-- Add descriptions also for resources in your template.
-- When adding new parameters, resources, etc. in later parts of the workshop, add descriptions also for them.
+- When adding new parameters, etc. in later parts of the workshop, add descriptions also for them.

 ## Task 2.3: Use combined strings